kavia-common/samsung-tv-content-hub-79822-85981/mytv_frontend/DEV_SERVER.md

   curl -fsS http://127.0.0.1:${PORT:-3000}/healthz || echo "not ready"

-- Run on explicit port 3000 (strict) in non-interactive mode: npm run dev -- --host 0.0.0.0 --port 3000
+- Run on explicit port 3000 (strict) in non-interactive mode: npm run dev:3000

 Operational notes:
 - No runtime writes to `.env` or `vite.config.js`.
-No scripts/plugins in this repo modify these files.
+Defaults are set in the config; scripts avoid duplicate CLI flags.
 - Watcher excludes `vite.config.js`, docs, and lockfiles; these changes will not trigger HMR restarts.
 - Avoid adding middleware/plugins that write to files during requests; this causes watch loops.
 - Do not add tools that auto-write to `dist/` during dev; builds should only output to `dist` when running `vite build`.